victorandrusca/git-lessonn/README.md

 ( in file) This is change to an existing file that git has already trtacked.
 ( in file) This is a the third change to the file.
+( in file) Git is a version system that prevents us from having the "final doc" problem.